 - Swollen lymph nodes

-There may be signs of a bone infection (osteomyelitis ), sometimes affecting multiple bones.
+There may be signs of a bone infection, which may affect many bones.

 Tests that may be done include: